codepath/android_guides/Implementing-Pull-to-Refresh-Guide.md

 **Note** that upon successful reload, we must also signal that the refresh has completed by calling `setRefreshing(false)`.
 Also note that you should **clear out old items** before appending the new ones during a refresh.

+**Having issues?** Be sure to check out the [[troubleshooting tips|Implementing-Pull-to-Refresh-Guide#troubleshooting]] if you are running into issues with swipe to refresh.

 ## RecyclerView with SwipeRefreshLayout

 ### Step 1: Wrap RecyclerView